 Outpatient therapy is available to all ages at Northwestern Mental Health Center five days a week and evenings by appointment.
 NWMHC works with individuals and families who are facing issues including, but not limited to:

-Northwestern Mental Health Center with its Licensed Psychiatrist and Advance Practice Registered Nurses diagnosing and treating mental disorders of both children and adults.
-They are able to assist individuals in accessing medication management services such as prescription medication monitoring and medication regulation with your psychiatrist or personal physician, as appropriate.
+Our Licensed Psychiatrists and Advanced Practice Registered Nurses diagnose and treat mental disorders of both children and adults.
+They assist individuals with prescription medication monitoring and medication regulation.

 NWMHC offers Court-Ordered Psychological Evaluations for legal proceedings, as requested.